acbarbosa1964/light-wave-bootstrap-portfolio-sample/README.md

 # Light wave Bootstrap portfolio sample
 ---

-This is a sample of creating a animated and filtered portifolio using Bootstrap 3.
+This is a sample of creating an animated and filtered portfolio using Bootstrap 3.

 ----